ariesduanmu/Padding_oracle_attack/README.md

-# Padding_oracle_attack
+# crypo_attack

-A Python implement of padding oracle attack
+A Python implement of different kinds of crypto attacks

-Include:

-* Decrypt attack - get plaintext from ciphertext
-* Encrypt attack - get ciphertext from plaintext and ciphertext_sample

-Todo:

-- [ ] create a server(CBC encrypt)
-- [ ] refractor attack code